 You will live without boundaries, perimeters or any other self-respecting goals or aspirations of your own.
 To the narcissist, these are a game to be broken down and become null and void.

 You will end up living your life knowing, that the person who you are giving everything to, will never, ever, be there for you mentally, physically, spiritually, or financially.
 If you are diagnosed with an illness or have an accident, you are on your own, while your narcissist is out enjoying praise, and attention from others, until you can attend to their needs again.
 Even then they’ll be gaining attention from others.

 You will also have to feel guilty and feel genuinely sorry that your illness or injury has caused a huge inconvenience for the narcissist.
 How dare you not be available to serve them.

 You will be treated as completely worthless, also accept that you have caused all of this “drama”.

 You will have your coworkers, friends, and family removed from your life until you are isolated from all your support.

 You will have to be happy to agree to give up your career or your job should it ever interfere with your ability to be able to serve your narcissist’s desires.

-You live without love, respect, affection or attention from your children because they also live to serve the narcissist, not you.
+You live without love, respect, affection or attention from your children because they also live to serve the narcissist.
 They see no value in you because you don’t see any value in yourself, or because they have been conditioned by the narcissist to believe that you are worthless and not worthy of such things, with more manipulation and mind games.

 You must be willing to wake up one day to discover that your narcissist has left you without understanding why they left, where they went, who they are with, or when they will be back until they return (days, weeks, months, years) later, like nothing ever happened.
 And they will return!